datopian/ckan-ng-harvest/docs/data.json.md

 Data.json is like json with DCAT vocabulary.
 [See the fields context](https://project-open-data.cio.gov/v1.1/schema/catalog.jsonld) we use.

-In the GSA fork of datajson extension we [only expect](https://github.com/GSA/ckanext-datajson/blob/datagov/ckanext/datajson/harvester_base.py#L138) and analize the _project-open-data_ [schema](https://project-open-data.cio.gov/v1.1/schema/catalog.json) (from CIO).
+In the GSA fork of datajson extension we [only expect](https://github.com/GSA/ckanext-datajson/blob/datagov/ckanext/datajson/harvester_base.py#L138) and analyze the _project-open-data_ [schema](https://project-open-data.cio.gov/v1.1/schema/catalog.json) (from CIO).

 At ckanext-datajson exists the [datajsonvalidator.py](https://github.com/GSA/ckanext-datajson/blob/datagov/ckanext/datajson/datajsonvalidator.py) file for check this resource.